phoenixvc/PhoenixVC-Website/docs/FAQ.md

    ```bash
    az ad sp create-for-rbac --name "http://github-actions-deploy.phoenixvc.tech" --role contributor --scopes /subscriptions/22f9eb18-6553-4b7d-9451-47d0195085fe --sdk-auth
    ```
-   Ensure you replace any placeholder values with your actual subscription ID.
-   If you encounter authorization errors (e.g., lacking the role assignment permission), please contact an administrator to grant the necessary privileges.
+   Replace any placeholders with your actual subscription ID.
+If you encounter authorization errors, contact an administrator for the necessary privileges.

 For more detailed instructions, see our [Deployment Guide](../DEPLOYMENT.md).